mCodex/rocketseat-challenge1-nodejs/README.md

 ## 📖 Introduction

 The 1st challenge only requires an API which the user can does a simple CRUD.
 There isn't no DB, just a global array which is used as a database alike.

+The instructions can be found [here](https://github.com/Rocketseat/bootcamp-gostack-desafio-01).

-## Libraries:
+## 📚 Libraries:

 * [ExpressJS](https://expressjs.com/)
 * [HelmetJS](https://helmetjs.github.io/)
 * [Airbnb's ESlint](https://www.npmjs.com/package/eslint-config-airbnb)

-## API
+## ⚡️ API

 The main entity is `project` the following methods are implemented: